Libenice: Etymology

-The name is derived from the personal name Ljuben, who was probably a local nobleman.
-The original name of the village was Ljubenice.
+The initial name of the village was Ljubenice.
+The name was derived from the personal name Ljuben, who was probably a local nobleman.

 Geography

 Libenice is located about 5 km southeast of Kolín, 4 km north of Kutná Hora and 51 km east of Prague.
 It lies in a flat agricultural landscape of the Central Elbe Table.
-The Hořanský Stream flows through the municipality.
+The stream Hořanský potok flows through the municipality.

 History

 Archaeological finds show that the area was populated by Celts during the Hallstatt and La Tène periods.
 At the Celtic settlement site between Libenice and Kaňk (a part of Kutná Hora), numerous ceramic finds from the 5th–1st century BC were discovered in 1981.
 In 1959, an elongated area north of the village was discovered with the grave of a 50-year-old woman buried with plenty of bronze jewelry and a two-metre long stone stele made of yellowish and ocher-colored mica migmatite with tourmaline, which probably indicates a Celtic sanctuary; recent findings in archeology tend to point to a rectangular earthwork.
 In 1993 roughly ten graves from the Celtic period were found near this site by grave robbers.

 The first written mention of Libenice is from 1142 as the possession of the Cistercian Sedlec Abbey.
 In 1396, the monastery sold the Libenice manor to King Wenceslaus IV of Bohemia.
 The local fortress was built in 1401 at the latest.
 In 1422, King Sigismund pledged the property to Erkinger of Seinsheim.
 The subsequent pawn owners of the Libenice manor were Hanuš of Rychnov from 1437, and Hynek and Pavel of Zaloňov from 1440 to 1454.

-In 1498 King Vladislaus II of Hungary mortgaged Libenice to Bohuš Kostka of Postupice, then the village often changed owners, who were mostly lower aristocrats.
+In 1498 King Vladislaus II mortgaged Libenice to Bohuš Kostka of Postupice, then the village often changed owners, who were mostly lower aristocrats.
 From 1540 to 1589, it was owned by the Libenický of Vrchoviště family.
 In 1593, Emperor Rudolf II acquired Libenice and joined it to the Kolín estate.
 Apart from 1611 to 1616, Libenice remained part of the Kolín estate until the abolition of the patrimonial administration in 1848.
 In 1778, the Libenice yard was abolished and parceled out.

 In 1801, a public school was opened in Libenice.
 It was closed in 1965.
 From 1862, there was also a private Protestant school, but it was closed in 1921 due to insufficient number of students.

-After the abolition of patrimonial rule, Libenice, together with Grunta, formed a municipality in the Kolín District.
+After the abolition of patrimonial rule, Libenice together with Grunta formed a municipality in the Kolín District.
 On 1 January 1992, Grunta separated from Libenice and formed a sovereign municipality.

 Demographics

 Transport

-The state road I/38 from Kutná Hora to Kolín runs north of the village.
+The I/38 road from Kutná Hora to Kolín runs north of the village.